LSAC Expands Support for Individuals From Prelaw Through Practice

 LawHub to serve as central to this mission

-LSAC, a champion for access and equity in legal education for more than 75 years, announced today that it is broadening its support for law school candidates across a wider range of the prelaw to practice journey by expanding its offerings and programming through LSAC LawHub®.
+LSAC, a champion for access and equity in legal education for more than 75 years, announced today that it is broadening its support for law school candidates across a wider range of the prelaw through practice journey by expanding its offerings and programming through LSAC LawHub®.

 “Through LawHub, we are extending our reach to points earlier in the prelaw pipeline as well as providing additional support to people throughout their learning journey in law,” said Kellye Testy, LSAC president and CEO.
 “Access alone is never enough; we are here to help individuals succeed every step of the way.”